top of page

 Executive Director

-Founder and Executive Director – Pat Craig – Pat began saving captive wildlife after learning that thousands of “surplus” animals were being kept in tiny cages in the back of zoos all across the country – with many being euthanized on a daily basis.
+Founder and Executive Director – Pat Craig.
+Pat began saving captive wildlife after learning that thousands of “surplus” Lions, Tigers, Bears and other animals were being kept in tiny cages in the back of zoos all across the country – with many being euthanized on a daily basis.
 Pat set out on a mission to help save these animals by building a small rescue facility on his family farm outside Boulder, CO.
-At age 19, Pat became the youngest state and federally licensed person in the country, as well as the first person to build a sanctuary dedicated to saving large carnivores.
+At age 19, Pat became the youngest state and federally licensed Zoological Director in the country, as well as the first person to build a sanctuary dedicated to saving large carnivores and other exotic animals.

-Pat lectures regionally and nationally on captive wildlife rescue and transportation, great cat behaviors and diets, and has worked tirelessly toward better protection for these animals.
-He works hand-in-hand with the USDA, the U.S. Fish and Wildlife Service, the Colorado Division of Wildlife, and many other state and national organizations in the never-ending fight to rescue animals in need.
-Pat has also worked with Canadian, Mexican, Spanish, Bolivian, Uruguayan, Panamanian and Peruvian government agencies on large and extremely complicated rescues from within their countries.
+Pat lectures nationally on captive wildlife rescue and transportation, as well as great cat behaviors and diets, and has worked tirelessly toward better protection for these animals.
+He works together with government agencies such as the U.S. Department of Agriculture, the U.S. Fish and Wildlife Service and Colorado Parks and Wildlife, as well as many other state and national agencies in the never-ending fight to help animals in need.
+Pat has also worked with Canadian, Mexican, Spanish, Bolivian, Uruguayan, Panamanian, Peruvian, Lebanese, Korean, Romanian, Ukrainian and Puerto Rican government agencies on large and extremely complicated rescues from within their countries.

-Pat has a BS in Education from the University of Northern Colorado, and has received recognition and awards from many sources including the United States Secretary of Agriculture Honor Award for service above and beyond to the USDA, the American Veterinary Medical Association, the American Humane Association and E-Chievement Award from E-Town Environmental Radio Show.
-He was also a finalist in Animal Planet’s “Hero of the Year” selections.
+Pat has a BS in Education from the University of Northern Colorado and has received prominent recognition from many sources.
+His awards include a United States Secretary of Agriculture Honor Award for above and beyond service to the USDA, as well as a American Veterinary Medical Association award for distinguished service to animals, and an American Humane Association Award for leading their largest exotic animal rescue mission.
+Pat also received an E-Chievement Award from the E-Town Environmental Radio Show and was a finalist in Animal Planet’s “Hero of the Year” awards selection.

 michelle_edited.jpg